FootyStats/footy/docs/index.md

 * **Returns**

     The defence factor for a specific team.
+If there is not enough data to calculate correctly, return None.